jtanx/fontforge/doc/sphinx/ui/dialogs/fontinfo.rst

 guess for the value of the currently selected entry.

-The ``[Histogram]`` button is similar, it will bring up a :doc:`dialog showing a histogram <histogram>` of the values of an attribute of the font.
+The ``[Histogram]`` button is similar, it will bring up a :doc:`dialog showing a histogram </ui/dialogs/histogram>` of the values of an attribute of the font.
 The hope is that this will allow you to pick a good value for the entry.